 One unique feature of the Gazelle T4 tent is the removable floor (a carry-over from the ice fishing heritage of this design.)
 Before showering, we fold back one side of the floor and place a small rubber door mat on the exposed ground.
 After showering, we open the windows to let the ground dry.

 You need to grasp the concept that all of these varied uses are staggered throughout the day!
 We are boondock camping, after all - not vacationing in a 4-bedroom Airbnb or "camping" in a million-dollar RV.
 We can separate our necessary functions.

+We enjoy the space, comfort and privacy afforded by the simple addition of our multi-purpose tent.
+We might go on several trips without using it, but it's always packed.
 If you are a #boondocker, I think you will find that a simple multi-purpose tent can add real comfort to your camping experience.
 Comment below with your ideas.